nullwork/netcc/README.md

 # netcc
 A (C) compiler server, written in C, using libevent for HTTP I/O.
-Results are stored into (vault) a TC-style hash-table database.
+Results are stored into (vault) a TC-style key-value hash-table database.

 # Endpoints
 POST /              Server accepts C source code in this endpoint.
 The maximum code length is 4096 bytes. (hardcoded, for now).
 Responds with an error message, or with a link to the results.